-Teams shall submit their line-ups for each round to the DIC in advance of each round and before any pairings for that round are known.
+Teams shall submit their line-ups for each round in advance of each round and before any pairings for that round are known if the teams will meet only once.

 c.
 Penalties

 If a team does not sit in the positions it has specified in the advance lineup submission, the following penalties will apply: